hameemshah/hameemshah/README.md

 - 👋 Hi, I’m @hameemshah.
-- 👀 I’m interested in IT.
+- 👀 I’m interested in learning.
-- 🌱 I’m currently learning web development.
+- 🌱 I’m currently researcing on drug abuse and sexually transmitted diseases.
-- 💞️ I’m looking to collaborate on react.
+- 💞️ I’m looking to collaborate on Machine Learning.
 - 📫 E-Mail at hameemhussain@yahoo.com.
 - 🎧 My favourite genere is pop.
 - 🫧 I like opnionated people with charisma, maturaity confidence and style.